-Length of the exclusion Will the exclusion amount to more than 15 days in a single term Who to inform Is an automatic A&EC review required?
+Length of the exclusion Will the exclusion amount to more than 15 days in a single term Who to inform ls an automatic A&EC review required?
 Can the parents make representations to the A&EC Time limit for considering representations A&EC actions & limitations Up to and including 5 days No Parent - immediately Trust Board - once a term No Yes, written.
 The A&EC is not required to meet with the parents No specified time limit The A&EC must consider parents representations.
-They cannot overturn the HT's decision or remove the exclusion from the behaviour record but can place a note on the student's record Yes Yes Yes, either written or at a meeting to review the exclusion decision 15 days A&EC can determine whether the HT's decision was justified, lawful and procedurally correct.
+They cannot overturn the HT's decision or remove the exclusion from the behaviour record but can place a note on the student's record Yes The parents, strategic leads/DoE (as outlined in policy), the A&EC and the LA (plus home authority where relevant) immediately Yes Yes, either written or at a meeting to review the exclusion decision 15 days A&EC can determine whether the HT's decision was justified, lawful and procedurally correct.
 Can direct reinstatement of student.
-More than 5 days, up to and including 15 days No The parents, DoE, the A&EC and the LA (plus home authority where No Yes.
+More than 5 days, up to and including 15 days No No Yes.
 A&EC must meet with parents to consider representations if parents request it 50 days The A&EC must consider parents representations if requested.
 They can only direct the reinstatement and place a note on the student's record if parental representations are made.
 Yes Yes Yes, either written, or at a meeting of the A&EC to review 15 days A&EC can determine whether the HT's decision was justified, lawful and procedurally correct.
 Can direct reinstatement of student.
-More than 15 days Yes relevant) immediately Yes 15 days More than 45 days in an academic year Yes relevant, ininieulately Yes 15 days Permanent Yes Yes 15 days Any exclusion that causes the pupil to miss a public exam or national curriculum test N/A Yes Yes the exclusion decision 15 days - A&EC must endeavour to meet before the date of the examination A&EC can determine whether the HT's decision was justified, lawful and procedurally correct.
+A&EC can determine whether the HT's decision was justified, lawful and procedurally correct.
 Can direct reinstatement of student.
+More than 15 days Yes Yes 15 days More than 45 days in an academic year Yes Yes 15 days Permanent Yes Yes 15 days Any exclusion that causes the student to miss a public exam or national curriculum test N/A Yes the exclusion decision 15 days - A&EC must endeavour to meet before the date of the examination